kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 * Currently `kubectl delete rc` blocks until all the pods are terminating.
 To convert to use server-side garbage collection, kubectl has to be able to determine if the garbage collection is done.
 * [#19701](https://github.com/kubernetes/kubernetes/issues/19701#issuecomment-236997077) is a use case where the user needs to wait for all service dependencies garbage collected and their names released, before she recreates the dependencies.

 We define the garbage collection as "done" when all the dependents are deleted from the key-value store, rather than merely in the terminating state.
-There are two reasons: *i)* for `Pod`s, the most usual garbage, only when they are deleted from the key-value store, we know kubelet has released their resources; *ii)* some users need to recreate objects with the same names, they need to wait for the old objects to be deleted from the key-value store.
+There are two reasons: *i)* for `Pod`s, the most usual garbage, only when they are deleted from the key-value store, we know kubelet has released resources they occupy; *ii)* some users need to recreate objects with the same names, they need to wait for the old objects to be deleted from the key-value store.
 (This limitation is because we index objects by their names in the key-value store today.)

 Synchronous Garbage Collection is a best-effort (see [unhandled cases](#unhandled-cases)) mechanism that allows user to determine if the garbage collection is done: after the API server receives a deletion request of an owning object, the object keeps existing in the key-value store until all its dependents are deleted from the key-value store by the garbage collector.